-Do I need to book to attend Brew Yoga classes?
+Do I need to book to attend classes?

-At this time, bookings are not necessary for Brew Yoga classes.
+At this time, bookings are only necessary for Yoga Nidra guided meditation.

-If it is your first visit, please arrive 10-15 minutes early so you can meet Jo and complete a health questionnaire.
+If it is your first visit to any Jo Moloney Yoga class, please get in touch prior, to confirm class is on as usual, then arrive 10 minutes ahead of class start time, so you can meet Jo and complete a health questionnaire.

-Classes at Our Lady of Dolours Church, Mitchelton on Wednesday nights are 1 hour and 15 minutes in duration.
+Flow classes are 1 hour and 15 minutes in duration.
 Other classes may be for an 1 hour or longer, as stated on the Classes page.
 Jo aims to start and finish classes on time.
-If you arrive late, please enter and find your space as quietly as you can.
+If you arrive late, don’t panic!
+Please come in and find your space as quietly as you can.

 Do I need to wear special ‘yoga’ clothes?

-I haven’t done any/much yoga, can I still come to a Brew Yoga class?
+I haven’t done any/much yoga, can I come to a class?

-Yes!
-Brew Yoga classes are suitable for varying levels of experience.
-Jo offers variations suitable for beginners through to intermediate practitioners and can suggest modifications for anyone, as required, as class progresses through different asanas (poses).
+Jo offers variations for different levels of experience within classes and can suggest modifications for anyone, as required, as class progresses through different asanas (poses).

-Jo’s had lots of beginners join her Brew Yoga Mitchelton classes and continue to attend!
 If you start where you are – taking the best options for you in the class – and are kind to yourself in the process of learning, you’ll be fine.
-She’s also been leading twice weekly Beginner classes at YogaSol studio, Ferny Hills for two years.

 What should I bring?

-Bring your yoga mat, if you have one (if not, Jo has spares).
-It’s always a good idea to bring a water bottle, especially in warmer weather.
-You may also wish to bring a small towel.
-As the weather cools down it is a good idea to bring a wrap or light jacket to put on as the class starts to wind down or for afterwards.
+Bring a yoga mat and any props you’d like to support your practice (eg towel, blanket, block, strap), and it’s a good idea to bring a water bottle, especially in warmer weather.
+In cooler weather, wear layers and/or bring a wrap or jacket to put on as the class starts to wind down or for after class.